Fighting Sandy debris-removal crooks: There's an app for that

-NEW YORK (Reuters) - A devastating storm like Sandy can bring out the crooks - and not just opportunistic looters and burglars.
+NEW YORK, Nov 23 (Reuters) - A devastating storm like Sandy can bring out the crooks - and not just opportunistic looters and burglars.

 Officials dealing with the destruction in the U.S. Northeast say one of their biggest headaches is debris-removal fraud committed by greedy contractors who inflate their share of the millions in cleanup funds doled out by federal agencies.